neverblued/aynil/README.md

 (say-hi "world")
 ```

+As far as native JavaScript `+` concatenates strings,
+it works the same in lisp, too.
+Remember, it's just an awesome virtual wrapper around JS runtime.

 #### Develop

 Current version of AYNIL already supports
-backquoting and macros, so we could code almost anything.
+backquoting and macros, so we could code *almost* anything.
-I said "almost" because today is not sixties and
+I mean, today ain't sixties and
 no need to reinvent `lodash`.

 ```lisp